openvinotoolkit/open_model_zoo/demos/classification_demo/cpp/README.md

 ## How It Works

-On the start-up, the application reads command line parameters and loads a classification network to the Inference Engine for execution.
+On startup, the application reads command line parameters and loads a classification network to the Inference Engine for execution.
 It might take some time for demo to read all input images.
 Then the demo performs inference to classify the images and places them on grid.

 The demo starts in "Testing mode" with fixed grid size.
 After calculating the average FPS result, it will switch to normal mode and grid will be readjusted depending on model performance.
 Bigger grid means higher performance.